Johann Kaspar Hechtel

-Johann Kaspar Hechtel (1 May 1771 – 20 December 1799) was a German businessman, owner of a brass factory in Nuremberg, non-fiction writer and designer of parlour games including the prototype for the Petit Lenormand cartomancy deck.
-According to published biographies, Hechtel also contributed anonymously to some treatises on physics.
+Johann Kaspar Hechtel (1 May 1771 – 20 December 1799) was a German businessman, owner of a brass factory in Nuremberg, non-fiction writer and designer of parlour games, including the prototype for the Petit Lenormand cartomancy deck.
+Hechtel is also supposed to have contributed anonymously to some treatises on physics.

 Early life

-Hechtel was born on 1 May 1771 in Nuremberg.
+Hechtel was born on 1 May 1771 in Nuremberg, Germany.

 Death

-Hechtel died on 20 December 1799 in Nuremberg during a smallpox epidemic and was survived by a wife.
+Hechtel died on 20 December 1799 in Nuremberg during a smallpox epidemic.
+He was survived by his wife.